-For an entry level position, the phlebotomy field pays well – most phlebotomists average around $35,000 — with a high salary range of around $49,000.
+For an entry-level position, the phlebotomy field pays well –a Phlebotomy Technician can average around $35,000 — with a high salary range of around $49,000.
 Outpatient care centers tend to pay the best.

-Certification requirements don’t typically vary by state, so you have the freedom to move around the U.S., and there are phlebotomy jobs everywhere.
-If you aren’t a certified phlebotomist, however, you will need to certify if you move to Louisiana, California, Nevada, or Washington as those states require phlebotomists to be certified.
+Phlebotomy Certification requirements don’t typically vary by state, so you have the freedom to move around the U.S., and there are Phlebotomy Technician jobs everywhere.
+If you aren’t a Certified Phlebotomy Technician, however, you will need to certify if you move to Louisiana, California, Nevada, or Washington as those states require phlebotomists to be certified.

 Every day is a new day in healthcare.
-As a phlebotomist, you have the benefit of meeting new people each day.
-Depending on where you work, you’ll have different patients, emergencies, potential work site locations, shifts, and coworkers.
+As a Phlebotomy Technician, you have the benefit of meeting new people each day.
+Depending on where you work, you’ll have different patients, emergencies, potential worksite locations, shifts, and coworkers.
 Phlebotomists have the opportunity to work alongside almost every medical professional.

 Phlebotomists are on the move or their feet most of the day – if you’re looking for a job that doesn’t put you behind a desk from 9 to 5, this is an option to consider in healthcare.
 You’ll retrieve patients from waiting rooms, walk lab samples to delivery drop-offs, and stop by coworkers’ desks for additional healthcare information you may need on patients.
 This job is perfect for folks who love to be on the move all the time.